Sitecore/Helix.Docs/helix/appendixes/package-principles.rst

-Appendix: Principles of Package and Component Design
+Principles of Package and Component Design
 ====================================================

 Helix is based on Robert Martin's "Principles of Package and Component Design"